GasparyanG/zao/README.md

 #### `for` loop
 `for` statement found its place in almost all programming languges, but I like to think about it as syntactical sugar over `while` statement.
-Why do I think like this?
-Well, lets have a look together.
+Why do I think like that?
+Well, lets find out together.

 ```php
 var limit = 10;